 The EMS department is the Difficult Airway Course: EMS™ sponsor for the north east region of the country.
 The Difficult Airway Course: EMS™ teaches advanced airway principles and practices that help providers of any skill level become more confident with their airway management decisions.
 The course is taught by paramedic and physician instructors approximately 6 times a year at various locations throughout the north east region.

 Monthly Advanced Cardiac Life Support and Pediatric Advanced Life Support courses are organized for clinical staff.
 Research opportunities are completed in conjunction with the Department of Emergency Medicine’s research staff.

 Dr. R. Trevor Marshall - Medical Director and Chief, Division of EMS; EMS Fellowship Director

-Eric Niegelberg - Executive Administrator for Emergency Services
+Eric Niegelberg - Assistant Vice President for Emergency Services

 Stephen Slovensky, MBA, EMT-P - Director, Emergency Medical Services

 Shawn Edouard, EMT-P - Assistant Director, Emergency Medical Services